HJoyce1/ISORRS/README.md

 ## Files for Specific Functions

 ### ISORRS_1Dsinglefieldline_asymmetries.py
 MAIN Module created to iterate over different conditons in the auroral region.
 Currently allows for temperature, width, number density and field-aligned current strength to be varied over 'dawn' or 'dusk' conditions.

-### ISORRS_planet_den_asym.py
-Version of the PLANET_SCALE_HEIGHTS module specifically designed to work with the ASYMMETRIES MAIN module above.
-Contains initial conditions for Jupiter and Saturn.
+Currently the flags for these need to be changed within the module itself (at the top) rather than through the command line.

 ### pw_20190502.py
 MAIN Module - generic file to run overall - need to look into this more.
 I believe this was written so Carley could print out all